Christopher Jackson looks at the question of whether we inhabit an age of consensus – and asks whether there’s anything we can do about it

-Over the years, he’s become more and more aware of what journalism is and how it should be read: “When you read the newspaper, you’ve got to be careful,” Wiggin says.
+After years in the public eye, Wiggin says he’s become acutely aware of what journalism is and how it should be read.
+“When you read the newspaper, you’ve got to be careful,” he explains.
 “I’ll read whatever’s lying next to me – but I don’t read it believing it to be the gospel.
 I’m happy to read The Sun, The Guardian or The China Daily but I’m always reading it in a certain way with the awareness that they will have an agenda.”

-If you look at the newspapers today versus thirty years ago, the first thing one is conscious of is a huge explosion of opinion – all these columns which amount to individual versions of what Young calls the ‘Megan Markle “my truth” trump card’.
-I mention that I value the way in which my history degree gave me a habit of going to the primary source in order to assess the events of the past.
+I mention to Wiggin that I value the way in which my history degree gave me a habit of going to the primary source in order to assess the events of the past.

 Wiggin agrees but worries that these skills are being lost in the contemporary media maelstrom: “Today, The Guardian and the BBC are going to the source for you.
 When you watch the news tonight, you will see Vladimir Zelensky make an announcement about how Russians are losing in Ukraine, and the newsreader will say: “Now, we go to our Ukraine correspondent.”
 I want to hear from Zelensky not your correspondent!
 Then you might cut to another correspondent or expert: it was second hand when you got it from the BBC – now it’s third hand.”

-Yet, Wiggin points out, we tend to practice critical thinking better in other areas of our lives: “Anyone reading this article will know that if they go to a football match what they see is different to what they read about it afterwards: but they don’t apply those lessons to their politics.
+The Mp also points out that we tend to practice critical thinking better in other areas of our lives: “Anyone reading this article will know that if they go to a football match, what they see is different to what they read about it afterwards: but they don’t apply those lessons to their politics.
 Soak it up but don’t close your mind.
 When you read that x is wicked or that y is good a little voice in your head should say: “Well, that’s what it says here”.
 You shouldn’t be prepared to die in a ditch according to what you’ve read.”

-One notable thing is that the right wing thinkers I have cited often seem to injure their case with a certain cantankerousness which somehow makes their case less persuasive.
+One notable thing is that some right wing thinkers often seem to injure their case with a certain cantankerousness which somehow makes their case less persuasive.
 Of course, there might be mitigating circumstances.
 Most of them haven’t been listened to throughout their professional lives, and must feel a sense of mounting frustration at always feeling in the right and then watching governments continually make catastrophic moves.

-Although Peter Hitchens can be funny, it is probably the case that there has rarely been a less Christian-sounding Christian in the public sphere.
+Although Peter Hitchens can be funny, it is probably the case that there has rarely been a less Christian-sounding Christian in the public sphere .
 There can sometimes be a sense of infinite probity about his public persona which feels somewhat tiring – reading him sometimes, one feels that nobody could manage long in his ideal state.
 One would want to be free a moment, like that boy in the Michaela Community corridor.
 There is a frequent note of exasperation – a sense of being almost tired of being so in the right – which makes one want to lodge objections, and which has probably led to his ideas being infrequently taken up by government.
-There is the sense that he’d be too difficult to work with.

-Iannucci has always been able to do this – most notably in The Thick of It – that superb comedy which could only have been arrived at by a unique cast of mind.
+Iannucci has always been able to do this – most notably in The Thick of It and Veep – those superb comedies which could only have been written by a unique cast of mind.
 Sure enough, Iannucci has been in fine form during the pandemic having penned an epic poetic satire on the first years of the Johnson administration called Pandemonium.
 We need only read its opening page to know that this is a voice of the left which is hardly caught up in groupthink: